fanda-blazek/lit-web-components/src/raw/dialog/dialog-api.md

 ### Modal and Non-Modal Modes
 The dialog supports both modal and non-modal behaviors.
 In modal mode, the dialog captures focus and prevents interaction with background content.
 Non-modal dialogs allow interaction with other page elements while open.

+### Focus Management
+When the dialog is open, the focus is automatically moved to the first focusable element within the dialog.

+Focus should be locked within the dialog until it is closed.
+This should be handeled by using native html `<dialog>` under the hood.

+When the dialog is closed, the focus should be restored to the element that had focus before the dialog was opened.

 ### Scroll Lock
 When in modal mode, the dialog automatically prevents scrolling of the background content.